NoNamer777/MadLevel5Task1/README.md

-# MAD - Level 5: Example
+# MAD - Level 5: Task 1

 This Mobile Application is developed as part of the introduction to the Mobile Application Development at HvA.
 The application is used to improve the application architecture by using ViewModels.